 So, to save your legs from sun heat, insects, reptiles, weeds, branches of trees, or any other form of danger, it’s better to wear long pants than shorts.

 Besides, you can easily add the holster to your pants.

 When choosing your socks, you must consider the fact that they are breathable and seamless.

 Because to keep your feet cold and comfortable, there must be air regulation access and it can only be possible if you use such socks.

 Other forms of socks would increase the heat inside and make the journey uncomfortable.

 Should you hike with sandals or hiking shoes?
-Well, the choice is yours, but it largely depends on the quality of your trail and other environmental factors.
+Well, the choice is yours, but it largely depends on the quality of the trail and other environmental factors.